 Linguistic validation is a technique of reviewing and validating the accuracy, reliability, and equivalency for measurements of patient-reported outcomes (PROs).
 These outcomes, directly reported by patients, help determine the usefulness and efficacy of various treatments.
-Coming in the form of questionnaires, forms, and interviews they frequently look at symptoms, health status, quality of life (QoL).
+Coming in the form of questionnaires, forms, and interviews, they frequently look at symptoms, health status, and quality of life (QoL).
 Since this information can often be highly subjective, translation can be challenging.
 With the globalization of clinical trials and research, this challenge is even more prominent.

 The goal of linguistic validation, the translation of these PRO instruments, is to maintain cultural and linguistic equivalency.
 The process of linguistic validation is one of the most complex tasks in the translation industry.
 These methods of measurement must be translated for a wide variety of users spanning numerous cultures and education levels.
 In order for companies to make various claims regarding the effectiveness of a given treatment, proper PROs must be able to support it in addition to scientific or clinician claims.

 Initially, two linguists work independently to create two separate translations.
 These translations are completed by translators who are native speakers for the target language.
 Once they have been completed, they will both be handed over to the reconciliator.
 This important role is also performed by someone who is a native speaker of the target language.
 They are required to review and update the document multiple times throughout the validation process.

 During the reconciliation process, the two translations must be made into a single draft for review.
 This is done by using the best parts from the two individual translations.
 Once again two independent translators, this time native speakers of the source language, will then back-translate the document.
 The back-translation serves as a way to compare the translated text to the source document, to see if any important information has been lost in translation.
 This review, also known as a comparative review, is performed by a native speaker of the source language who has Comparative Review Training.